 We capture additional non-standard fixed inventory data requested by you from service record reports.

-We create and manage fixed inventory relationships in the .
+We create and manage fixed inventory relationships in the Platform.

 For orders selected by you, we engage with vendors to capture and manage bids and shares bids with you; you choose the vendor and bid.